 Dekker continued to perform live right until the end.
-He was preparing to headline a world music festival in Prague when he died of a heart attack in 2006, aged 64.
+He was preparing to headline a world music festival in Prague when he died of a heart attack on 25 May 2006, aged 64.

 Ruling the charts after four weeks of Where Do You Go To (My Lovely)? was a stone-cold soul classic.
 I Heard It Through the Grapevine by Motown legend Marvin Gaye was one of label’s greatest, and yet boss Berry Gordy, usually so sharp at spotting hits, just couldn’t see it.

 Gaye was born Marvin Pent Gay Jr on 2 April 1939 in Washington DC.
 The Gays had it tough, and he was raised in Public Housing Project the Fairfax Apartments in the Southwest Waterfront neighbourhood.
 Most buildings lacked electricity and running water.

 Gay developed a love of singing from the tender age of four, where he would perform in church while his father backed him on piano, and he was encouraged at school to pursue a singing career after singing in a school play when he was 11.

 Sadly, poverty wasn’t Gay’s only problem, as his father ruled with an iron fist, and would often subject Marvin to beatings, which went on well into his teenage years, and of course ultimately led to a tragic end.